Please choose an option:

 Do some writing; eg. for an assignment.
 Proof-read the writing, looking to see if you have improved the grammar you have been learning.

-You can test yourself with the HKPU Students' Diagnostic Grammar Test: find out your grammar problems and how to solve them - use this link if you have a PolyU student ID, or else use this one
+You can test yourself with the HKPU Students' Diagnostic Grammar Test: find out your grammar problems and how to solve them - this one

 Testing with Classmates